bcomnes/jsonfeed-to-rss/README.md

 ## [iTunes Extensions][itunes]

 If the `itunes` option is set to `true` (or if the `jsonfeed._itunes` extension object is included in the jsonfeed) the resulting RSS feed will include as many itunes extension tags as possible.
+You can override/set `_itunes` extension fields from the `opts.itunes` object.

 All `_itunes.property` map directly to the RSS `itunes:property` extensions, but most have default mappings to standard JSONFeed properties.
 Its better to rely on the [default JSONFeed fields](https://jsonfeed.org/version/1), but you can override these mappings by including explicit `_itunes` extension properties in your JSONFeed.